enricobottazzi/Web3-Identity-Landscape/README.md

 - [Web3 is not about decentralization, is about digital owneship - Tommaso Tosi](https://twitter.com/tosi_tommaso/status/1480895337468366848)
 - [The Off Chain Internet: Decentralized Identity & Verifiable Credentials - Evin McMullen](https://www.youtube.com/watch?v=EZ_Bb6j87mg&t=7s)

+## To update and get in touch

+To update the list of projects/resources you can either:
+- Fork the project and make a PR with the modification
+- Hit me up on Discord enrico.eth#8998